vcerovski/binfix/README.md

 the type (for instance `:fixnum`, `:my-class`, `:|simple-array single-float|`, `:|or symbol number|`, `:|{symbol or number}|`, etc.)

-OPs that represent LISP forms which allow declaration(s), in BINFIX can have in addition to the standard `(declare ...)` form also unparenthesized
+Bops that represent LISP forms which allow declaration(s), in BINFIX can have in addition to the standard `(declare ...)` form also unparenthesized
 variant: